certara/pyDarwin/docs/Options.rst

 Options List
 ============

-Note that the the options are saved to a json file.
+Note that the options are saved to a json file.
 Json supports string, numeric and Boolen (true|false).
 String options must be in quotes.
 See `JSON <https://www.json.org/>`_ for details.

 Example JSON